frappe/erpnext/erpnext/docs/user/manual/en/setting-up/integrations/dropbox-backup.md

 To setup Dropbox Backup,
 `Explore > Integrations > Dropbox Settings`

+##Steps are different for ERPnext managed versions and open-source versions

+###ERPnext Managed Version Instructions

 ####Step 1: Set Frequency

 Set Frequency to download backup in your Dropbox account.